 In addition, the ICRS Scientific Programme Committee has completed the peer-review process for all submitted abstracts and ICRS Trainee Travel Award applications submitted by the deadlines set.
 We communicated the outcome of these review processes to all authors, applicants, and awardees.
 Although the ICRS2020 Symposium was cancelled and there will not be any published abstract proceedings or programme, the number of abstracts received was at record levels and we feel it is important to acknowledge the effort authors have made in submitting abstracts and trainee award applications.
 We recognize it may be valuable for authors’ careers and CVs (particularly trainees in the final year of their studies or contracts) to be informed that their abstract was peer-reviewed and met the criteria for acceptance.
 For the same reason, we also wish to acknowledge Trainee Travel Award recipients, all of whom received an award letter and certificate and are listed below.

 Communication of this information to authors does not preclude submission of the same abstract to a future ICRS meeting, including ICRS2021 which will take place as planned in Jerusalem, Israel.

 We are also pleased to let you know that the Board voted to hold the ICRS2022 meeting in Galway, Ireland.

 Finally, we would like to thank all of the members of the Board of Directors, the Scientific Programme Committee and the National University of Ireland Galway for very valuable input, advice and support in reaching the decisions communicated herein.
-Further, a sincere word of thanks to all of the Members of ICRS, all ICRS2020 registrants, abstract authors, and our kind sponsors, for your patience and support over the past weeks as we have navigated this unprecedented and challenging situation.
+Further, a sincere word of thanks to all of the Members of ICRS, all ICRS2020 registrants, abstract authors, and our kind sponsors, for your patience and support over the past weeks and months, as we have navigated this unprecedented and challenging situation.